 So Jesus came to Jerusalem and went into the Temple.
 After looking around carefully at everything, he left because it was late in the afternoon.
 Then he returned to Bethany with the twelve disciples.

 Jerusalem!
 The Temple!
 These places formed the center of Israel's religion during Jesus' day.
 These were the places where Jesus was rejected.
 In a bittersweet moment of joy and ominous anticipation, Jesus looked over these cherished places of God's chosen people.
 Little did the people of Jerusalem understand that a mere forty years later, these cherished places would be destroyed.
-Even less did they realize that this Jesus, the one that the powerbrokers of Jerusalem tried to destroy, will one day return in glory.
-This Jesus that Jerusalem rejected is the Son of David.
+Even less did they realize that this Jesus, the one that the powerbrokers of Jerusalem tried to destroy and that Jerusalem rejected, is the Son of David.
 He is God's Messiah, Lord, and King.
 He will return in glory, honor, and power.
 But not on this late afternoon as he visited Jerusalem.
 No, Jesus simply turned and went out to Bethany with his twelve closest followers.
 The conflict waited to begin on another day.